Canada needs to become more transparent

 Applicants should describe the public interest action project they have in mind, its budget, timing, novelty, and expected outcomes, other funding sources, their own backgrounds and interests, and what the stand-alone or part of a larger project the sought-after funds would be used for.
 Successful applicants are expected to file a brief evaluation report on completion of their project.

-Applicants to the Ken and Debbie Rubin Public Interest Advocacy Fund should apply for funding care of the above address or email.
+Applicants to the Ken and Debbie Rubin Public Interest Advocacy Fund should apply for funding care of the above email.